-1.4 One-to-One Exchange: A One-to-One Exchange is an agreement between two Participants and Healthix.
+- 1.4 One-to-One Exchange: A One-to-One Exchange is an agreement between two Participants and Healthix.
 It allows Healthix to disclose Protected Health Information (PHI) from one Participant to another Participant for purposes of treatment, quality improvement and/or care management.
 A One-to-One Exchange is an electronic transfer of information that mirrors a paper-based information exchange such as a referral to a specialist, a discharge summary sent to where the patient is transferred, lab results sent to the ordering provider or clinical information sent from a hospital to the patient's health plan for Quality Improvement or Care Management/Coordination activities.
-This type of agreement between Participants does not require patients consent; however, all parties are required to sign agreements with Healthix to implement this data sharing.
-Participants interested in the One-to-One Exchange should contact their Healthix Relationship Manager or Healthix Customer Support https://healthix.org/techsupport/ for more information.
-Exhibit 1D - 2 Providers, Health Plans

-1.5 Break the Glass Access: Healthix allows one-time only access to a patient's protected health information without the patient or his/her legal representative's affirmative consent in the case of a medical emergency.
+This type of agreement between Participants does not require patients consent.
+Sharing of PHI can be set up as a unilateral or bilateral connection and all parties are required to sign agreements with Healthix to implement this data sharing.
+Participants interested in the One-to-One Exchange should contact their Healthix Relationship Manager or Healthix Customer Support https://cx.healthix.org/contact for more information.
+Exhibit 1D 1 & 1D 2 - 1.5 Break the Glass Access: Healthix allows one-time only access to a patient's PHI without the patient or their legal representative's affirmative consent in the case of a medical emergency.
 In this case, the patient has not yet made a consent decision or has opted to deny consent except in an emergency.
 This is called "Breaking the Glass" (BTG).
-If a patient has opted to deny consent, then the provider is unable to break the glass, even in an emergency.
-The following criteria must be met and personally attested to by the individual who is breaking the glass:

-1.4-A An emergency condition exists if, in the individual provider's judgement: 1.4-A (1) Patient needs immediate medical treatment 1.4-A (2) An attempt to secure consent would result in a delay of treatment, and 1.4-A (3) A delay would increase the risk to the patient's life or health
+If a patient has opted to deny consent, then the provider is unable to break the glass, even during a medical emergency.
+The following criteria must be met and personally attested to by the individual who is breaking the glass: - 1.5-A: An emergency condition exists if, in the individual provider's judgement: - 1.5-A (1) Patient needs immediate medical treatment - 1.5-A (2) An attempt to secure consent would result in a delay of treatment, and - 1.5-A (3) A delay would increase the risk to the patient's life or health

-Only individual users who have been provisioned to have the "BTG" access can "break the glass" - these are usually emergency care providers.
-It is up to the facility/provider to determine who within their clinical staff would require BTG level access.
+Only individual users who have been provisioned with "BTG" access can "break the glass" - these are usually emergency care providers, labor and delivery providers and any other critical care type of providers.
+It is up to the facility/provider to determine who among their clinical staff would require BTG level access.